prometheus/docs/content/docs/guides/ssh-portforwarding.md

 ##### Test connection

-In your favorite webbrowser on your local maschine, go to:
+In your favorite webbrowser on your local machine, go to:

 <http://localhost:8080/>